 Ultra-High-Speed

 Now, coming down to the best type of HDMI cable available in the market, the Ultra-High-Speed HDMI cable.
 Just by reading its name, you’ll be able to tell that this cable can handle almost anything.
-Its transfer speed is 48 GBps a,d it supports everything that the 2.1 version does.
-The Ultra-High-Speed HDMI cable is mostly used with high-end gaming rigs that are packed with the latest hardware or the latest gaming consoles such as the PS5 and Xbox Series X. It supports 4k at 120Hz and 80K at 60Hz.
+Its transfer speed is 48 Gbps and it supports everything that the 2.1 version does.
+The Ultra-High-Speed HDMI cable is mostly used with high-end gaming rigs that are packed with the latest hardware or the latest gaming consoles such as the PS5 and Xbox Series X. It supports 4k at 120Hz and 8K at 60Hz.
 After you get this cable, you won’t’ have to worry about getting another for a few years.

 There can be times when you might have purchased an HDMI cable from someone without packaging.
 Or, you went ahead and purchased an HDMI cable from a store without knowing about the versions.
 If you just found out about them, don’t panic as there are some ways through which you can tell whether your HDMI is 2.0 or not.
 Keep in mind that if your device requires HDMI 2.0 or only supports this version, you won’t be able to get the optimal results if you use the previous versions.
 However, you will be fine if you use the 2.1 version.